Get A Quote

 6. Extension of sunset clauses for SEZ.

-7. Longer gestation and tax holiday period to industrial undertakings or enterprises engaged in infrastructure development, etc. under section 80-IA
+7. Longer gestation and tax holiday period to industrial undertakings or enterprises engaged in infrastructure development, etc. under Section 80-IA.

 8. Amnesty scheme or relaxations to give relief from penalties and interest on failure to meet deadlines for timely compliances.